Blogs

 On a day-to-day level, Oleria gives organizations what most are missing today: a simple, straightforward way to manage third-party access, so you can quickly and confidently onboard vendors and collaborate through apps and systems, without opening up undue risk.

-When it comes to investigating data leaks or incident response — when you know a third party has been breached — Oleria Adaptive Security is perhaps even more valuable.
+When it comes to investigating data leaks or incident response — when you know a third party has been breached — Oleria Identity Security is perhaps even more valuable.
 In fact, when I recently showed a customer how Oleria can take those two-week offboarding processes and condense them into two minutes, their eyes lit up and they said, “That’s awesome.”
 Those are the types of outcomes that we’re creating here at Oleria.

 Ready to learn more?
 Schedule a demo today.